-To get deep into the history of sports betting in the USA, we need to first look at the government’s relationship with the legalization of gambling.
-The US has an extremely long and intricate history of gambling and betting on sports, and sports betting has often gone against anti-gambling laws.
-Throughout history, there has been constant friction between gambling laws and people who enjoy gambling in its various forms—including online sports betting.
+To get deep into the backstory of sports betting in the USA, we need to first look at our Government’s relationship with the legalization of gambling.
+The country has a long and intricate history of gambling and betting on sports, and it has often taken place, regardless of anti-gambling laws.
+In fact, throughout history, there has been constant friction between gambling laws and people who enjoy gambling in its various forms – including online sports betting.

-The first time sports betting came to light was alongside the uptake of organized crime in the mid-20th century.
-Congress then acted by passing gambling legislation which aimed to stop its spread.
+The first time this pastime came to light was alongside the uptake of organized crime in the mid-20th century.
+Congress then acted by passing gambling legislation that aimed to stop its spread.
 However, sports betting was soon legalized in most states, due to its popularity.
 Nowadays, US states can establish their own gaming legislation.

 1607: Jamestown, Virginia – The first settlers arrive

 Games of chance arrived with the first American settlers.
 During this time, there were no large-scale restrictions on any form of gambling.
 In fact, lottery-style gambling was used to generate capital for many community projects.